Dance Styles

 Flamenco dance is a highly-expressive, Spanish dance form.
 The flamenco

-intricate hand, arm and body movements.
-With roots in Indian, Arabic,
+and intricate hand, arm and body movements.
+With roots in Indian,

-Spanish cultures, flamenco dance is known for its sweeping arm movements
+Arabic, Spanish cultures, flamenco dance is known for its sweeping arm

-and rhythmic feet stomping.
-Flamenco dancers spend a great deal of time
+movements and rhythmic feet stomping.
+Flamenco dancers spend a great

-practicing and perfecting the often difficult dance.
-Although there is
+deal of time practicing and perfecting the often difficult dance.

-Funky Jazz is a fusion of the more traditional Modern/Jazz syllabus with
+Street Dance is a fusion of the more traditional Modern/Jazz syllabus